-In addition to the normal rate, visitors must pay local taxes when booking "Sound and Canal front pet friendly property with boat docking and fenced yard.", along with any other fees which may be required depending on their situation, including a dog charge, early check-in or later check-out fee, or a pool heater fee for private pool usage during the autumn or spring months.
+In addition to the regular price, guests will have to pay state taxes when booking "Sound and Canal front pet friendly property with boat docking and fenced yard.", in addition to various other additional fees that may be mandatory based upon their situation, including a pet fee, earlier check-in or later check-out fee, or a pool heater fee for private swimming pool usage during the autumn or spring months.

-Ensure that you be aware of the cancellation policy before reserving.
-You'll probably be offered trip insurance.
-Trip insurance defends the renter against emergencies and weather events, It provides reassurance should catastrophe strike.
+Cancellation policies are different for each property.
+You will probably be offered trip insurance.
+Trip insurance defends the renter against emergencies and weather events, It offers comfort should catastrophe strike.

-When everything looks right, it's finally time for you to sign on the dotted line.
-You will likely need to submit a security deposit at time of booking.
+When you feel you've identified "the one", start the booking process.
+You'll likely be asked to submit a security deposit at time of booking.

-Be sure to get the manager's contact telephone number and entry/exit procedures for your rental home.
-We suggest saving the contact's details in your smartphone and wallet.
+Don't forget to get the property manager's contact phone number and entry/exit procedures for your vacation property.
+We recommend storing the contact's details in your phone and wallet.